rahebgames/cmpm-121-d3/PLAN.md

 - [x] change interactibility of cells based on distance (instead of checking on click)
 - [x] create interface for cells independent of visual representation
 - [x] add visual indicator for interactable cells

+### D3.c: Object persistence

+Key technical challenge: Can I keep track of off screen cells in a memory efficient way?
+Key gameplay challenge: Can the player's actions keep persistence after the cells leave the screen?

+#### Steps

+##### Software Requirements

+The first software requirement (flyweight pattern) is already comleted in previous steps.

+- [ ] use the memento pattern or something similar for modified cells

+##### Gameplay Requirements

+- [ ] give cells persistent memory

+##### Non-Required Tips

+These are all already completed in previous steps.